Welcome!

 Walker, R.T., M. Talebian, S. Saiffori, R.A.
 Sloan, A. Rasheedi, N. MacBean and A. Ghassemi (2010) Active faulting, earthquakes, and restraining bend development near Kerman city in southeastern Iran, Journal of Structural Geology, 32(8), 1046-1060. url pdf

-MacBean, N., M. Disney, J. Gomez-Dans, P. Lewis and P. Ineson (2010) Using satellite measurements of surface soil moisture to improve estimates of CO2 and CH4 from peatlands, European Space Agency Living Planet Symposium.
-Bergen, Norway.
+MacBean, N., M. Disney, J. Gomez-Dans, P. Lewis and P. Ineson (2010), Using Satellite Measurements of Surface Soil Moisture to Improve Estimates of CO2 and CH4 from Peatlands.
+In ESA Living Planet Symposium (Vol. 686, p.
+517).

 Opportunities